SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-csv-formatted-logs.md

 ---
 id: parse-csv-formatted-logs
+title: Parse CSV Formatted Logs
 ---

-# Parse CSV Formatted Logs

 The **CSV** operator allows you to parse CSV (Comma Separated Values) formatted log entries.
 It uses a comma as the default delimiter.